babylon.engine

 objectModular engine that advances the simulation by iterating through Systems.

-- class babylon.engine.Simulation(initial_state, config, observers=None, defines=None)[source]
+- class babylon.engine.Simulation(initial_state, config, observers=None, defines=None, tensor_registry=None, calculator_overrides=None)[source]

 Bases: